SOliv1/ms-4-kuk-marketing/mockups/readme/README_3_copy.md

- ## Toasts
+ # Toasts

     https://getbootstrap.com/docs/4.5/components/toasts/

- 1. Inside the main templates/includes folder let's add an additional subfolder to contain all the toasts These toasts will be small HTML snippets that will pop up when a user performs an action such as adding something to their shopping bag. success toast inside a file called toast success.html.
+ 1.Inside the main templates/includes folder let's add an additional subfolder to contain all the toasts
+                    These toasts will be small HTML snippets that will pop up when a user performs an action such as adding something to their shopping bag. success toast inside a file called toast success.html.